octplane/mongo-ec2-consistent-backup/README.markdown

 * connect to mongo at port provided, retrieves dbpath
 * find what mount this dbpath corresponds to
 * use /proc/mdstat to find out which drive are corresponding to the dbpath mount disk
-* lock the mongo
-* use the EC2 api to snapshot all the disks
-* unlock the mongo

 # API